top of page

 Manhattanhenge on 145th Street.

-While most people flock to skyscraper-lined thoroughfares like 34th and 42nd Streets for spectacular views, Uptowners can also find their own version of the phenomenon.
+While most people flock to skyscraper-lined thoroughfares like 34th and 42nd Streets for spectacular views, Uptowners can find their own version of the phenomenon.

 All you need is to look for an east-to-west street that acts as a frame for the sunset.